 Mobile devices pose a particular risk as they can easily be lost or stolen

-- Make sure employees know what to do if their device is lost or stolen.
+- Ensure sure employees know what to do if their device is lost or stolen.

-- Install tracking and remote wipe software on your mobile devices.
+- Install tracking and software that enables you to remotely wipe all software and data on your mobile devices.